nikita-kit/nikita-css/README.md

 - __blocks/__ – all block-component-partials go in here
 - __extends/__ – put your placeholder-extends in here, e.g. `a11y`, `cf`, `hide-text` etc.
 - __extends/ui-components__ – put your ui-components in here, e.g. `buttons` etc.
-- __grunticon/__ – output by the grunticon-task, files will be processed by the string-replace-task afterwards
-- __icons/__ – output by the string-replace-task, you can use the grunticon-mixin to include the `%icons`
 - __mixins/__ – put your mixins in here, e.g. `px-to-rem`, `respond-to` etc.
 - __styles.scss__ – main stylesheet, includes all partials
-- __universal.scss__ – stylesheet for old browsers, based on [universal-ie6-css](https://code.google.com/p/universal-ie6-css/)
 - __variables/__ – put your variables in here, e.g. `color`, `typography` etc.

 ### SASS Coding Guidelines

 Someone said: »Preprocessors do not output bad code.
 Bad developers do.« That's why it's important to have a common ruleset.
 If you work in a team with other frontend developers you get the following benefits: maintainability, scalability, efficiency, you avoid conflicts from the beginning and last but not least you save time for the finer things. :)

 #### Syntax